jbrudvik/note/README.md

 # note

-Append to latest unshared Apple Notes note
+A command-line tool to append to the latest unshared Apple Notes note

 ## Install